ashsams18/VBA-challenge/README.md

+The VBA-challenge.cls file can be opened with Visual Studio or a suitable VBA file reader.
+The excel files were too large for this repository and have not been included.

 # VBA-challenge
 # VBA Homework: The VBA of Wall Street

-The VBA-challenge.cls file can be opened with Visual Studio or a suitable VBA file reader

 ## Background